datacarpentry/image-processing/_episodes/02-opencv-images.md

 JPEG into a NumPy array, and returns the array; we save the array in a variable named `img`.

+Once we have the image in the program, we next display it using the `cv2.namedWindow()` and `cv2.imshow()` functions.
+The first parameter to `namedWindow()`, `"image"`, is the title that will show on the window displaying our image.
+The second parameter, `cv2.WINDOW_NORMAL`, means that our window will be resizable, and that the displayed image will be automatically scaled to fit in the window.

+The first parameter in the `imshow()` function is the name of the window the image will be shown in.
+It should be the same as the name given to the window in the `namedWindow()` call.
+The second parameter is the variable containing the image to display.

+The `cv2.waitKey(0)` function call instructs our program to wait -- potentially forever -- until the user presses a key before moving on to the next line.
+If we specify a number other than 0 in the `waitKey()` call, the program will pause for that many milliseconds, and then continue automatically.

+> ## Experimenting with windows
+>
+> Creating a named window before calling the `imshow()` function is optional.
+> Navigate to the Desktop/workshops/image-processing/02-opencv-images directory,
+> and edit the **Open.py** program.
+Comment out the line with the
+> `namedWindow()` call, save the file, and then run the program by executing
+> the following command in the terminal:
+>
+> ~~~
+> python Open.py
+> ~~~
+> {: .bash}
+>
+> What behavior changes when we do not use `namedWindow()` before `imshow()`?
+{: .challenge}

 ## Manipulating pixels